 From student art to science projects, from vendors to webinars and town exhibits, this Cooler Communities event and this website showcase what our students learn in the classroom and highlight many of the actions we can take, to achieve a healthier, cleaner and more beautiful community for all.

 Learn about and be inspired by young people’s smarts and care, from Elementary to Middle and High School, and then, most importantly join them in taking actions that are right for you.

-- More than 80 of these visitors pledged actions
+- More than 100 visitors pledged actions

 The first Agawam Cooler Communities Challenge happened in May 2019 and involved projects from all grade levels and many subjects, from poetry and visual arts to science.
 Close to 300 visitors came to see 16 student exhibits ranging from carbon footprint education to energy options to plastic pollution.
-More than 80 of these visitors pledged actions, half of them signing up for energy efficiency assessments for instance, while others scheduled solar energy consultations or pledged to compost at home.
+You can find pictures from the 2019 Agawam event here.